serenashah/coe322/homework04/README.md

 - A Dockerfile to run the programs in a container with the required/recommended base image and dependencies

 ## Meteorite Landings Data Set: ```Meteorite_Landing.json```
+This comprehensive data set consists of unique features of various meteorite landings and is provided by The Meteoritical Society.
+Meteorite features used for analysis include class, longitude, latitude, and mass (g).

 ## Meteorite Landings Data Analysis Script: ```ml_data_analysis.py```